sabastiaan/sandsifter/README.md

 ## s a n d s i f t e r
 : the x86 processor fuzzer

+### Fork changes
+I swapped capstone for a simple implementation for bddisasm so that we can fuzz it.
+Therefore currently the only supported output is that the instruction does execute, but bddisasm doesn't recognize it.
+Sample use:
+sudo ./injector -P1 >> results
+grep "unk"

+Consequently we can filter by signal

 ### Overview

 The sandsifter audits x86 processors for hidden instructions and hardware bugs,